-

 Esther's choice to pursue knowledge over financial security led her to take

-courses and to work with such people as Hollaender, Demerec, Beadle, Tatum,
+courses and to work with such people as Alexander Hollaender, Milislav Demerec,

 Esther and I were enjoying the natural beauty at Asilomar, in Pacific

-Grove CA: an area that Esther said she hoped she would be able to enjoy in
+Grove, California: an area that Esther had said she hoped she would be able

-her old age.
-We were seated at a table for breakfast, and a couple joined us.
+to enjoy in her old age.
+We were seated at a table in the Asilomar dining room,

 I had been discussing with Esther the dangers and gnawing doubts that I had